andreww/fox/DoX/Compilation.md

 * `--libs`: return flags for linking
 * `--wxml`: return flags for compiling/linking against wxml
 * `--wcml`: return flags for compiling/linking against wcml
+* `--sax`: return flags for compiling/linking against sax

+If it is called with no arguments, it will expand to compile & link flags, thusly:

+       f95 -o program program.f90 `FoX-config`

-For compiling files against FoX, do the following:
+For compiling only against FoX, do the following:

  	f95 -c `FoX-config --fcflags` sourcefile.f90

-For linking objects to the FoX library, do:
+For linking only to the FoX library, do:

   	f95 -o program `FoX-config --libs` *.o